 How will Relic Entertainment change that?
 As much as fans will want the gameplay of Age of Empires 4 to stick to its roots, that would make for a very old-school RTS with limited appeal beyond hardcore fans of the series.
 We can expect a number of fresh nations in Age of Empires 4, then, which will add new bonuses and units for you to weigh up before starting a map, and possibly introduce some innovative tactics as a byproduct.

 It is also likely that Relic Entertainment could add new gameplay features like hero units and skill trees, especially considering the success that similar systems have had in the recent Total War: Warhammer series.
-This is just speculation for now as we will have to wait and see how many changes Relic Entertainment have in mind for the gameplay of Age of Empires 4.
+This is just speculation for now as we will have to wait and see how many changes Relic Entertainment has in mind for the gameplay of Age of Empires 4.

 Age of Empires 4 nations